 Brands with a * behind their name, claim that the year mentioned is the year their history starts.
 So the brand has its origin in that year or was founded in that year.
 But sometimes we are not sure.
 We could not find any other sources with evidence for their founding year or the year of origin, so we have to do more research.
 Therefor this article will be updated when we find something new.

 Another important thing is that we only listed watch brands that still produce watches and are older than 100 years.
 So Gallet & Co.
 (1466) is listed as the oldest watch brand in the world as they claim their origin starts in that year.
 Although the registered year of founding is 1826.
-The factory that was the origin of the Russian brand Raketa was founded in 1721, although they started to produce watches in 1949.
+The factory that was the origin of the Russian brand Raketa was founded in 1721, although they started to produce watches around the year 1800.
 Only in 1961 the first Raketa was made.

 Blancpain it is!
 Sort of…

-DuBois et Fils (1751) claims to be the oldest Switch watch factory.
+DuBois et Fils (1751) claims to be the oldest Swiss watch factory.
 230 years old, they said in 2015, which means they had their first factory in 1785.
-Thirty years after Vacheron Constantin.
-However, research showed that the factory (although it was probably a small workshop) really started in 1751.
+The year 1785 is thirty years after Vacheron Constantin’s start.
+Moreover, research shows that the factory (although it was probably a small workshop) really started in 1751.
 But strangely enough DuBois always communicated 1785 as their founding date.
 Which is officially correct, but the brand started in 1751.
 So, they are likely to be correct to say they are the oldest watch factory, but they should change the year into 1751.

 Girard-Perregaux says they are creating Swiss watches since 1791 (Haute Horlogerie Suisse depuis 1791).
 But that year a company was founded by Jean-François Bautte and there was no one with the name Girard or Perregaux involved.
 In 1852 Constant Girard founded Girard & Cie and married Marie Perregaux after which he renamed the company Girard-Perregaux Manufacture or Girard-Perregaux & Cie.
 The (remains of the) company of Bautte was taken over by Girard-Perregaux & Cie in 1906.
 Because of that, they claim 1791 as the year it all started for them.